biojava/biojava.github.io/_wikis/RCSB_Viewers:MBT_Libs:Bonds_and_Nucleic_Acid_Identification^Classification.md

 `   `

 `     If bonds are not found for a given residue, the atoms are run through a bond-generation algorithm that determines`
 `     bonds by distance.
-Atoms are arranged in an octree, first, for quick spatial checks.
-I don't think this is`
+Atoms are arranged in an octree, first, for quick spatial checks.`
-`     working correctly, right now.
-But, it's in there.`
 `   `

 `     Look in the 'RCSB MBT Libs' project, source directory 'Structure Model', in the package`